-The members of our audit committee are Mr. Rosen, Mr. Paull and Mr. Perry.
+The members of our audit committee are Dr. Grunberg, Mr. Rosen, Mr. Paull and Mr. Perry.
 Mr. Perry is the chair of the audit committee.
+On October 15, 2021, Dr. Grunberg was appointed to our audit committee.
+Prior to this, the members of our audit committee were Mr. Rosen, Mr. Paull and Mr. Perry, and Mr. Perry served as the chair of the audit committee.
 Our audit committee's responsibilities include:

-appointing, approving the compensation of, and assessing the independence of our registered public accounting firm;
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm: - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures;

-- overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.